 Know When to Use What Products

 The reality is that epoxy, polyurethane and polyurea-polyaspartic coatings each possess important advantages and disadvantages.
 These products are typically used in combinations to produce the most durable “coating system” for your unique space.
-Coating systems consist of two or more coats of an epoxy, polyurethane and/or polyurea-polyaspartic with or without added “chips” or metallic pigments.
+Coating systems consist of two or more coats of an epoxy, polyurethane and/or polyurea-polyaspartic with or without added “flakes” or metallic pigments.
 Professional installers will offer multiple coating systems in a multitude of colors.

 Understanding the pros and cons of an epoxy, polyurethane, polyurea-polyaspartic, and how to properly use these products in combination, will provide the most durable coating system for your unique space.